 Timber plantation shutters can be ruined by moisture, as it can cause the timber to warp or break.
 These types of plantation shutters can be maintained with a simple wipe of a cloth or duster.
-If the colour has lost its vibrance, furniture polish can also do the trick to restoring some of its colour.
-Be sure to avoid all liquids and detergents when cleaning shutters and to use a gentle cloth as timber can easily be scratched with an abrasive surface.
+If the colour has lost its vibrance, furniture polish can also do the trick of restoring some of its colour.
+Be sure to avoid all liquids and detergents when cleaning shutters and to use a gentle cloth as the timber can easily be scratched with an abrasive surface.

 PVC Plantation Shutters

 PVC plantation shutters are not only low maintenance but easy to clean too.
 Regular dusting is advised as dust can quickly accumulate in between the shutters and should be done at least once a month to ensure allergy-causing particles don’t build up.
 For a deeper clean, a damp cloth can be used to wipe down the blades.
-This can be just water or mixed with a mild detergent – though household cleaners and bleach should be avoided as it can strip the paint.
+This can be just water or mixed with a mild detergent – household cleaners and bleach should be avoided as they can strip the paint.

 Aluminium Plantation Shutters

 Aluminium shutters are incredibly resilient, making them a great choice for both indoor and external uses.
 This resilience also makes them very easy to clean, with a simple duster and damp cloth all that is needed to keep them looking new.
 One of the added benefits of aluminium shutters is that you don’t have to worry about paint chipping, so you can use water and mild detergent.
-Like PVC shutters, harsh cleaners are best avoided as it can damage the powder coating.
+Like PVC shutters, harsh cleaners are best avoided as they can damage the powder coating.
 If your shutters are external, a hose can be used as well.